Sonudhukia143/Sonudhukia143/README.md

 ### 📌 Fun Facts

-- 🧩 I enjoy building things from scratch and understanding how things work.
+- 🧩 I enjoy something sometime but not sometimes.
-- 🏏 Cricket Enthusiast & Night Owl Coder 🌙
-- 🎧 Often found debugging with Lo-Fi music

 ---